fntechgit/virtualevent-poc/src/pages/custom-pages/stars-toolkit.md

 **<br>**

-**3. Stars on Reels Filter:**  We have also launched a Stars Filter, to add to your Reels content, click here to access it
+**3. Stars on Reels Filter:**  We have also launched a Stars Filter!
+Click the link below to add to your Reels content.